11 min read

 We can’t help but “Google.”
 And brands are leveraging this knowledge by using search engines as platforms for leaving breadcrumbs.
 Leading consumers right to their doorstep, and converting them into loyal customers.

-This strategy is called inbound marketing.
-While outbound marketing calls for pushing out ads to large groups of general consumers, hoping that they'll be interested in your products, inbound marketing creates a buzz around your company by highly focusing your audience targeting - so that people looking for your products find you quickly and trust that you'll meet their needs.
+This strategy, known as an inbound strategy, focuses on creating valuable, student-centric content to attract prospective students and their families.
+While outbound marketing calls for pushing out ads to large groups of general consumers, hoping that they’ll be interested in your products, inbound marketing creates a buzz around your company by highly focusing your audience targeting - so that people looking for your products find you quickly and trust that you’ll meet their needs.

 So, what does that mean for education-based marketing, and how does it work?
 You need to create valuable, compelling content and position it in a way that reaches your ideal student audience.
 This way, you can drive traffic and quality leads, and then convert them into delighted students, parents, sponsors, etc.